ClaudioVigliarolo/toppick-dashboard/README.md

 ## Overview

-the App is the front end of the Topick project.
+the App is the front end of the Top Pick project.
 For more details, check out the following <a href="https://github.com/ClaudioVigliarolo/top-pick-frontend"><strong>repo</strong></a> which provides the node back end the app interacts with

 <br />